physici/ElmerSalomeModule/README.md

 * copy ElmerSalome-directory into the plugin directory
 * copy the salome_plugins.py-file in the plugin directory or modify the existing file
 * register the directory via the SALOME_PLUGIN_PATH system variable

-##ToDo:
-*  check whether registration via system variables can be bypassed by using the env.bat batch file that starts SALOME